 Lives were lost.

-I'm thinking, wow, you're the same person that wouldn't even send troops in when Americans were under fire.
+You know, talking about Donald Trump and attacking him last night as a puppet, I'm thinking, wow, you're the same person that wouldn't even send troops in when Americans were under fire.

-You were more concerned about getting permission from Libya and what clothes they were going to wear if in fact you sent them in to rescue Americans, which you never did.
+You were more concerned about getting permission from Libya and what clothes they were going to wear if, in fact, you sent them in to rescue Americans, which you never did.

 And then the lie afterwards, you tell the Libyan president, Egyptian prime minister, and your own daughter one thing while lying to the American people all throughout.

-Then you got the whole issue of pay-to-play and the Clinton charities.
+Then you got the whole issue of pay to play and the Clinton charities.

-You know, look look at Hillary extolling the virtues of the Clinton Foundation last night, falsely claiming that 90% of the money they collect goes directly to charitable causes.
+You know, look at Hillary extolling the virtues of the Clinton Foundation last night, falsely claiming that 90% of the money they collect goes directly to charitable causes.

 It turns out that's not true.